-In a perfect world, your web pages would rank on Google’s #1 page for every keyword.
+In a perfect world, your web pages rank on the first page of Google for every keyword.

 However, in reality, that won’t happen whatsoever unless you’re Wikipedia!

 Knowing Google keyword rankings for your blog post articles is awesome, right?